-+=PRN0100C, Maternal/Newborn Nursing 120 contact hrs..
-4 vocational crs. \$53.00 lab fee and family from the beginning of pregnancy through the child-bearing period.
++=PRN0100C, Maternal/Newborn Nursing 120 contact hrs., 4 vocational crs. \$55.00 lab fee

+This course is designed to assist the student in understanding the needs of the expectant mother, infant, and family from the beginning of pregnancy through the child-bearing period.
 The focus of this course is on the promotion and maintenance of health.
 Emphasis will be placed on the impact to normal family life.